lumina-gov/laws/in_force/acts/land.md

 Owners of land that have their land ownership connected to the land ownership registry can sell or transfer their land using the land ownership registry.

 ### Section 3: Previous Ownership
-1. All owners of land that owned their land before this act, except for the government of the Commonwealth of Australia and associated organisations, remain owners of their land and, upon providing proof of their rightful ownership of land, register their claim to the Ministry of Lad.
+1. All owners of land that owned their land before this act, except for the government of the Commonwealth of Australia and associated organisations, remain owners of their land and, upon providing proof of their rightful ownership of land, register their claim to Lumina Land.
 2. All land owned by the government of the Commonwealth of Australia and associated organisations, including all land owned the British royal family, is the property of Lumina Land, and therefore, by the people collectively.
 3. The indigenous population in the Government's territory have the right to ownership over their ancestral lands and the right to remain part of Australia, to join Lumina, or to form an Autonomous Nation subject to the Constitution and Protected Acts but not to normal acts.